pwl1987/CutClaw/readme.md

 ## ⭐ Citation
-If you find PersonaLive useful for your research, welcome to cite our work using the following BibTeX:
+If you find CutClaw useful for your research, welcome to cite our work using the following BibTeX:
 <!-- ```bibtex
 @article{li2025personalive,
   title={PersonaLive!
 Expressive Portrait Image Animation for Live Streaming},